HoraceShmorace/Image-Flex/README.md

 Deploys the application as defined by the SAM template, creating or updating the resources.

 ## Linting
-Linting is instrumented via ESLint using Standard (JavaScript Standard Style).
+Linting is instrumented via ESLint using Standardx (JavaScript Standard Style).
 To execute linting, run the following:

 ```
 npm run lint